anagalacticRuby/AirlineReservationSystem/README.md

 # Airline Reservation System

-This project was generated with [Java], isn't that cool!
+This project was generated with [Java].

 ## Testing

 This software product will be tested using Mockito and JUnit 5.
-Maven has been proposed to help integrate the software with the program to avoid having to include a bunch of libraries each time. :)
+Maven was added to help integrate the software with the program to avoid merge conflictions and pathing issues.

 ## Running Locally